mgarbs/awesome-friend/README.md

 ## Prerequisites

-:information_source: Before you can use Awesome Friend, make sure you have the following prerequisites:
+ℹ️ Before you can use Awesome Friend, make sure you have the following prerequisites:

 1. A Mac computer with macOS installed.
 2. An iPhone connected to your Mac.